crs166/CS1632_Fall2021/study_guides/midterm_2_study_guide.md

   and be familiar with the terminology.
 * Be able to explain how each of the 8 common types of attacks are perpetrated and possible protections.
-* Be able to explain what Single Origin Policy (SOP) is in web security.
+* Be able to explain what Same Origin Policy (SOP) is in web security.
 * Be able to explain how cross-site scripting circumvents SOP.